liuasdeu/MelodyTransformer/README.md

   </pre>
 </div>

+Please prepare your data files, the LMD_full MIDI dataset, and name the dataset as lmd_full.
 After this step, the "data" folder and the lmd_full folder under the "data" folder will appear.

 ## Train the melody language model
 <div style="background-color: #f1f1f1; padding: 10px; font-size: 1em;">